Home / packaging / supplies / stickers

 Holographic Packaging Stickers

 Holographic packaging stickers use diffraction films that shift color depending on the viewing angle.
 They are often used to signal authenticity or promotional status.
 Commonly found on electronics packaging, collectibles, and branded merchandise, holographic stickers also help deter duplication due to their complex surface patterns.
+For premium retail packaging, foil or holographic stickers can improve shelf visibility, but they may increase print complexity and are often less practical for high-volume shipping packaging where durability and scanning reliability matter more than decorative impact.

 Die-Cut and Custom-Shaped Stickers